gochoa1088/gochoa1088/README.md

 <h2>Hey y'all! 👋 My name is Gino!
 A little about me:</h2>

-- 🔭 I’m currently working on teamApp, a job application manager!
+- 🔭 I’m currently working on Cohabi, a room rental property management app!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to own a pizza restaurant!
 Ask me about it!